 * Keep an eye on library book sales as they bail out of audio cassettes.
 You'll find plenty of fiction and you might find a still current college level literature course for a dollar or two --one which would cost hundred$ to buy new on CDs.
 (And: you can get a deluxe cassette player at the Goodwill store for just a few dollars more.)

-* The problem lies in getting at a particular audio program or piece of music that you're interested in, perhaps due to price and download pay walls.
-Day-to-day live news broadcast programs and live talk shows might require you to endure mind numbing, insultingly stupid, repetitive commercials --should you decline pay walls around the commercial-free PODcast versions --the sharing of which is in turn restricted by claims of copyright (--some of which hurdles are being addressed by the Creative Commons movement --with my deep gratitude).
+* The problem lies in getting at a particular audio program or piece of music that you're interested in, perhaps due to download pay walls.
+Day-to-day live radio news broadcast programs and live talk shows might require you to endure mind numbing, insultingly stupid, repetitive commercials --should you decline pay walls around the commercial-free PODcast versions --the sharing of which is in turn restricted by claims of copyright.

 (There are exceptions!)

 Smart phones, i-Pads and such: With an Apple product, we had to get onto area WiFi, select Google search services, and carefully select (or ask for, if voice command is optioned) --the desired PODcast.
 Access was the same but seemed easier with an Android operated phone.
-(I believe "i-Tunes" carries a fixed subscription charge, but I'm not aware if there are extra access charges.)
-(I only pack a hello-goodbye TracFone --$7 to $10/month.)
+(I believe "i-Tunes" carries a fixed subscription charge, but I'm not aware if there are extra access charges.
+Again: I only pack a $10/month hello-goodbye TracFone.)

 XM Satellite Radio: * I do appreciate that it avoids the vexing problem of stations fading as one drives, but I otherwise don't understand why XM/satellite radio is much of an alternative option.
 From reading commentaries about XM, I gather that you pay maybe $10, $15, (whatever the package) per month, but the music channels still have blabbering "DJs", the talk/cultural stations are locked into broadcast type commercial blocks of time, and maybe you end up listening to even worse commercial/break material to fill in those blocks.
 (It was over 17 years ago that I last used a (pioneering, hackable) XM radio device, so my experience is way out of date.)